 Elizabeth Ballou ’12 served as the Creative Director for the game Gray Skies, Dark Waters, which was released on Steam in 2016.

 Lucy Dacus ’13 is a critically acclaimed indie musician whose debut album No Burden was re-released by classic indie label Matador Records in 2016.
-Lucy has toured the United States as a headliner, as part of festivals like Lollapalooza, and as an opener for legendary indie bands like The Decemberists.
 She has been lauded in outlets like The New York Times, Rolling Stone, and Spin.
 In 2017, she made Style Weekly’s Top 40 Under 40 list.
 The New York Times profiled her in 2018.
-Her second album, Historian, will be released in March 2018 by Matador Records.
+Her second album, Historian, was released to critical acclaim in March 2018 by Matador Records.
 See more on her website.

 Colin Van Ostern ’96 is a New Hampshire business leader and education innovator.
 He served as a publicly-elected New Hampshire Executive Councilor until 2016.
 He was the Democratic Party candidate for Governor of New Hampshire in 2016.